 Device registration

-A device registration represents an individual session of the WARP client on a physical device, linking a user (or service token) and the device to your Zero Trust organization.
-A device registration is created when the WARP client first authenticates.
-Each device registration has associated configuration, which includes a unique public key, device profile, and virtual IP addresses (one IPv4 and one IPv6).
+A device registration represents an individual session of the Cloudflare One Client on a physical device, linking a user (or service token) and the device to your Zero Trust organization.
+It is created the first time the Cloudflare One Client authenticates on that device.

-A single physical device can have multiple device registrations, for example, if multiple users share a single laptop and each enrolls the WARP client with their own credentials.
+A single physical device can have multiple device registrations, for example, if multiple users share a single laptop and each enrolls the Cloudflare One Client with their own credentials.

 | Concept | Definition |